open-contracting/standard/docs/guidance/index.md

 publish
 ```

 Do you have questions or need assistance?
-Contact the [OCDS Helpdesk](../support/index) or you can fill out the [Training Request Form](http://bit.ly/OCP-Training).
+Contact the [OCDS Helpdesk](../support/index).